Solar Batteries & Energy Storage | Connecticut & Westchester County | PurePoint Energy

 1. Energy Independence - Aside from having backup power when the sun is out or when the utility grid may be down, solar batteries offer energy independence.
 By using power that was stored from your solar array and less from the grid, you are reducing your reliability on the utility’s energy, as well as reducing your electric bill.
 Though a lot of utility companies have a feed in tariff, the compensation for sending excess power into the grid is typically less than what you’d pay to use energy from the grid.
 Storing your excess energy ultimately reduces any financial loss from feeding power into the grid, as well as lowering your bill.

 2. Load Shifting - For customers on rates that change according to on-and-off peak hours, batteries can allow you to load shift.
 This means you can move the energy consumption from peak hours to another part of the day when rates are cheaper.
 Ultimately you will be using stored energy from the battery during the utility’s peak hours.
-Time of use tariffs are more common with commercial properties but can also be for utility customers as well.
+Time of use tariffs are more common with commercial properties.

 3. Energy Trading - The battery software can give you the ability to trade energy.
 The battery can communicate with net metering to know when to feed the grid to maximize profits, based on your home’s usage habits, the grid demand, weather, and future energy rates.